-Roanoke College is committed to the highest possible standards of academic integrity among all of its constituents.
+Roanoke College is committed to the maintenance of the highest possible standards of academic integrity among all of its constituents.
 To promote an atmosphere conducive to a free quest for intellectual fulfillment, the administration, staff, students, and the faculty have the responsibility and the obligation to adhere to and to enforce the standards of the academic integrity policy as defined and outlined in the brochure Academic Integrity at Roanoke College.
-Students are required to make a commitment to support this policy and to work fully with the campus community in sustaining the academic integrity of Roanoke College.
+Students are required to make a written commitment to support this policy and to work fully with the campus community in sustaining the academic integrity of Roanoke College.

-There will be those individuals who violate the governing principles which this institution has adopted for the responsible and honest search for knowledge.
-Whether such violations are committed willfully or through negligence or ignorance, it is the duty of the institution's members to report those who are suspected of such acts.
+It must be recognized that there will be those individuals who violate the governing principles which this institution has adopted for the independent search for knowledge.
+When such violations are suspected, it is the duty of the institution's members to report those who are suspected of such acts.
 While striving to sustain a consistently high level of academic integrity, Roanoke College also strives to ensure due process to all who have been charged with academic integrity violations.
-No one person has the right to assume the enforcement of this policy; any person charged with a violation, as well as any bringing the charges, has the right to a full hearing.
+No one person has the right to assume the enforcement of this policy; thus, each charged with a violation, as well as each bringing the charges, has the right to a full hearing.